-Partners in Flight - Conservation of the Land Birds of the United States is to stop the decline of, maintain, or increase healthy populations of landbirds in North America.
+Partners in Flight - Conservation of the Land Birds of the United States

+Partners in Flight, which began in 1990, addresses the challenges of bird conservation in North America through a cooperative partnership involving a variety of agencies, conservation groups, foundations, academia, and commercial enterprises.
+The mission of Partners in Flight is to stop the decline of, maintain, or increase healthy populations of landbirds in North America.
 To that end, Partners in Flight has completed a number of bird conservation plans that provide a comprehensive treatment of bird conservation issues in the continental United States (Pashley et al. 2000), including the conservation of landbirds.
 For planning purposes, Partners in Flight has divided its study area into physiographic areas that are largely based upon physiographic areas set by the North American Breeding Bird Survey.
 The San Diego NWR Refuge is located within the Central and Southern California Coast and Valleys physiographic area (and is identified as part of Bird Conservation Region 32 [Coastal California], a Partners in Flight North American Conservation Plan Planning Region).